veda-consulting/uk.co.vedaconsulting.module.civicrmpostcodelookup/README.md

 ### Usage ###

 * For backend, postcode lookup features is automatically enabled for address fields when adding/editing contacts and configuring event location.
 * For front end profiles, postcode lookup feature is enabled only if 'Street Address' field of type 'Primary' or 'Billing' is added to the profile.
+Include 'Supplemental Address 1' and 'Supplemental Address 2' fields in the profile for address lines based on the rules in the Royal Mail programmers guide.

 ### Support ###